 **UPDATE: as this goes live – I am now back using retinol!
 Hooray! **

-Now more than ever, we’re searching for ways to get a ‘natural’ look, and take control of our appearance.And while skin ageing is entirely natural in-and-of-itself, so too is taking steps to look – and feel our very best, wherever we are in life.
+Now more than ever, we’re searching for ways to get a ‘natural’ look, and take control of our appearance.While skin ageing is an entirely natural process, so too is taking steps to look – and feel our very best, wherever we are in life.

-HIFU is unique in its ability to ‘penetrate’ the superficial layers of the skin without the use of needles or surgery.
-And to create impressive results by merely stimulating the body to work on rebuilding its own structural support.
+HIFU (High Intensity Focused Ultrasound) is unique in its ability to ‘penetrate’ the superficial layers of the skin without the use of needles or surgery.
+It creates impressive results by merely stimulating the body to work on rebuilding its own structural support.

-But, even though it rivals the long-established surgical facelift as a lower-risk, lower-cost alternative, many people remain unsure quite what a HIFU treatment entails.
+But, even though it rivals the long-established surgical facelift as a lower-risk and cost alternative, many people remain unsure quite what a HIFU treatment entails.
 If you are wondering whether a HIFU facelift is right for you, then find out everything you need to know — from the science to the side effects — in our ultimate guide below.

 What is a HIFU Facelift?

-As we grow older, we begin to lose collagen and elastin.
+As we grow older, we begin to lose collagen and elastin in our skin.
 These naturally-occurring proteins are mainly responsible for the youthful definition, structural support, and elasticity we all take for granted in our younger years.

 It utilises focused ultrasound energy to stimulate deep into the layers of skin integral to the structural support of our faces, using heat.
 This procedure causes a minimal amount of damage to the cells, which react by producing new collagen and elastin within the structural support layers of the skin.
-By triggering the body to focus on renewing this foundational layer, the results are impressive without every appearing unnatural or overly drastic.
+By triggering the body to focus on renewing this foundational layer, the results are impressive, achieving facial rejuvenation without ever appearing unnatural or overly drastic.

 Following a HIFU facelift, patients should expect to see immediate improvement, which will progress over the following three months as the body continues to replenish its stores of collagen and elastin.

-The HIFU facelift, also known as Non Surgical Facelift , is an ideal treatment for anyone experiencing either mild or moderate skin laxity.
+The HIFU facelift, also known as Non-Surgical Facelift, is an ideal treatment for anyone experiencing mild to moderate skin laxity.
 A term used to describe the loose skin we all begin to see around the brow line, eyelids, cheeks and jawline.

-As such, it has proven an incredibly popular procedure among patients aged 30+ who wish to achieve more tightness, elasticity and contouring in the face and neck as the natural ageing process takes place.
+As such, it has proven an incredibly popular procedure among patients aged 30+ who wish to achieve firmer skin, elasticity and contouring in the face and neck as the natural ageing process takes place.
 This nonsurgical skin tightening procedure is ideal for fine lines and skin lifting and encourages overall facial rejuvenation.

 As with any cosmetic procedure, the results will always vary depending on the individual’s facial structure, age, and lifestyle, which is why consulting with your practitioner before the appointment is so necessary.
 They have a deep understanding of facial anatomy and will be able to come up with a plan for treatment that is perfectly tailored to your face.